spettersson/splunk4patientprivacy/data_guide.md

 #### **5. Validate and Test Sourcetypes**

 After creating the sourcetype, always **test it before deploying it to production**.
-One way to do this is to use the "Add Data" feature in Splunk Web.
+One way to check that logs are successfuly parsed into events, use the "Add Data" feature in Splunk Web.

-Navigate to "Settings" > "Add Data"
+1. Navigate to "Settings" > "Add Data"
-Click on "Upload"
+2. Click on "Upload" and select a sample log file
-Click on "Select File"
+3. Click on "Select File"

-✅ **Use the Add Data feature** in Splunk Web to preview how logs are parsed.
-✅ **Check event breaking** by running sample searches (`index=my_index sourcetype=my_custom_sourcetype`).
-✅ **Verify timestamps** by ensuring events appear in the correct order.
-✅ **Monitor performance** and adjust configurations if needed.
+4. Select a sourcetype
+5. Validate event line-breaking
+6. Validate timestamp

 ---